We Can't Wait for California High Speed Rail

 - an institutional web of dozens of colleges and universities

-Sacramento should commit to getting electrified, high-speed trains in revenue service in this decade.
+Sacramento should push to get electrified, high-speed trains in revenue service in this decade.

 High-speed rail funding is being used to turn Silicon Valley's commuter-rail service, Caltrain, into the first true regional rail line in the U.S.